vicosurge/stories-as-code/content/about.md

-This is the website of the Digimente
+This is the website for the Digimente, a mind forever voyaging.